CX-Box/cxbox-doc/docs/widget/fields/field/input/input.md

 ## Readonly/Editable
-`Readonly/Editable` indicates that the field can be edited or not.It can be calculated.
+`Readonly/Editable` indicates whether the field can be edited or not.
+It can be calculated based on business logic of application

 ### How to add?
 ???
 Example